 - 15. As a result of the TAC for yellowfin tuna being exceeded in both 2016 and 2017, the SCRS shall complete a stock assessment for this stock in 2019.
-Based on the stock assessment and SCRS advice, the Commission shall consider additional measures, such as a revised TAC or allocated catch limits. - 16.
+Based on the stock assessment and SCRS advice, the Commission shall adopt additional conservation measures for yellowfin tuna at the 2019 annual meeting. which may include a revised TAC, closures or allocated catch limits. - 16.
 If the total catch exceeds in any year the TAC in paragraph 14, the Commission shall consider additional management measures for yellowfin tuna at the 2019 annual meeting.